FEUP-ESOF-2020-21/open-cx-t7g5-5-estrelinhas/README.md

 TO DO : adicionar textinho

 ---

 ## Physical architecture

 ![Physical architecture](./img/physical_architecture.png)

+In this subsection it is documented the high-level physical structure decisions made in our software system (machines, connections, software components installed, and their dependencies).

 Before starting to implement the application, we needed to decide the programming language: Flutter was the obvious choice, since it was recommended by the professors and is one of the most prominent mobile development frameworks.

 For the database server we chose Firebase as it is simple to setup and easy to integrate with Flutter.

+The user installs the Meetix app on his smartphone, serving as client and the app comunicates,through HTTPS requests, with the firebase server , where the database is stored, handling the comunication of the API with it, accesssing and adding all the information needed for the app's flow.

+To allow the user to search through the database information, we connected to Algolia server, a full text search provider.

 ---